farcasterxyz/hub-monorepo/apps/hubble/www/docs/docs/httpapi/httpapi.md

 # HTTP API
-Hubble serves a HTTP API on port 2281 by default.
+Hubble serves an HTTP API on port 2281 by default.

 ## Using the API
-The API can be called from any programing language or browser by making a normal HTTP request.
+The API can be called from any programming language or browser by making a normal HTTP request.

 **View the API responses in a browser**